 Where is The Gokyo Lakes Trek?

 The Gokyo Lakes Trek is an excellent alternative or an extension to the Everest Base Camp Trek.
-The trek leads up west of Everest towards the village of Gokyo on the moraine next to the Ngozumpa glacier.
+The trek leads west of Everest towards the village of Gokyo on the moraine next to the Ngozumpa glacier.
 This spectacular climb for two-week, almost as high as the Everest Base Camp Trek, offers a quiet and calm trail.

 You will pass traditional Sherpa villages where you will be served local food.
 The trail follows the Dudhkoshi River to its source – a series of emerald-green lakes.
 Gokyo is a Sherpa village located next to the largest of these lakes.
-From Gokyo, we ascend to Gokyo Ri (5360m), from where we have a magnificent view of Everest, Lhotse, Cho Oyu, and Makalu, Cholatse, and Taboche.
+From Gokyo, we ascend to Gokyo Ri (5360m), where we have a magnificent view of Everest, Lhotse, Cho Oyu, Makalu, Cholatse, and Taboche.